James E. Malone Jr.: Maryland House of Delegates

 Malone was first elected to the Maryland House of Delegates in 1994, where he represented Baltimore and Howard counties in Maryland Legislative District 12A.
 He was a member of the Commerce and Government Matters Committee until 2003, afterwards serving as the vice chair of the House Environmental Matters Committee until his resignation.
 In the legislature, Malone was known for his work on highway and road safety issues, as well as firefighter safety regulations targeting per- and polyfluoroalkyl substances in protective gear.
 He was also known for prank calling other delegates during floor debates and for "throwing votes" on bills in committee, to the irritation of committee chair John F. Wood Jr.

 At the time of his election, Malone was a lieutenant in the Baltimore County fire marshal's office and an assistant state fire marshal.
 In December 1994, Maryland Assistant Attorney General Robert A. Zarnoch wrote to Malone informing him that he could not be a firefighter and a member of the House of Delegates at the same time, saying that a county firefighter was an "office of profit" under the Constitution of Maryland.
 Malone was allowed to continue working as a firefighter after Baltimore County stripped Malone of his ability to write citations by moving him to a supervisory position.

 Malone resigned from the House of Delegates on November 30, 2014, after Republican Harford County Executive Barry Glassman appointed him as the director of the Harford County Department of Parks and Recreation.
 He resigned from this position in April 2016.

 Personal life and death

 Malone was married to his wife, Darlene.
 He had two children, James Malone III and Danica Crum.

 Malone was a leukemia survivor.
 He moved in 2014 to live in Havre de Grace, Maryland, where he died from brain cancer on December 16, 2024, at the age of 67.
+During the 2025 legislative session, the Maryland General Assembly passed the James "Jimmy" Malone Act, which requires counties that offer self-insured employee health plans to provide firefighters with coverage for preventive cancer screenings without copays or deductibles.